Language Preservation and Education Grant

 Successful Applications will Demonstrate

-- The applicant's ability to access resources (e.g., philanthropic funds, volunteers, in-kind donations of materials and supplies) from other sources.
+- The applicant's ability to access resources (e.g., monetary funds from other partners, volunteers, in-kind donations) from other sources.

 - The applicant's ability to carry out the proposed work (e.g., adequate staff and/or volunteers, partnerships, etc.).